JonahPlusPlus/bevy_atmosphere/README.md

 To learn more, read the [docs](https://docs.rs/bevy_atmosphere/) or check out the [examples](/examples/).

+For more information on the technicalities, you can check out the [technical doc](/docs/) or check out [my blog](https://jonahplusplus.dev/).

 ### 🚧 Warning: Under Development 🚧

 Versions 0.4 and higher break compatibility with WebGL by using a compute shader for efficiency.